PaulskPt/RPi_Pico2_datetime_temp_hum/README.md

 What the script does:

 After applying power the script create an instance of the class my_glbls (in common_psk.py).
-This class is used to store and retrieve variables and values.
+This class is used to store and retrieve values to and from variables defined in the class.
 It is my way to try to minimize the use of global variables.
 From this my_glbls class varios variables are set.
 The script creates instances of: